 Predestination

-The word ‘predestination’ occurs several times in the Bible, but there are two main lines of thought about the understanding of this term.
+The word “predestination” occurs several times in the Bible, but there are two main lines of thought about the understanding of this term.

 • The first is predestination on the basis of foreknowledge.
-Predestination is the eternal decision of God, arising from love, by which he sets out a historical plan of Salvation giving every person the possibility to receive eternal Salvation.
+Predestination is the eternal decision of God, arising from love, by which he sets out a historical plan of salvation giving every person the possibility to receive eternal salvation.
 God predestined Jesus to be the only and absolute mediator between Himself and mankind.

 • The second is the belief that God is sovereign and decides everything that will happen regardless of the will of man and that what God determines no man can change.
 Within this line of thought there are two directions of understanding: “single predestination”, which some Lutherans believe in and “double predestination”, which the Calvinists believe in.
+Single predestination means that God elects in advance who will go to heaven.
 Double predestination means that God determines in advance who will be in heaven and who will go to hell.

-In the rest of this treatise the word “predestination” will be used for this second line of thought.
+In the rest of this article the word “predestination” will be used for this second line of thought.

 Within this second stream of understanding of predestination there are three important advocates:

 Augustine was the first person to develop a systematic teaching of predestination.
 The compulsion he felt to defend the undeserved, arbitrary nature of grace led him to develop the doctrine of predestination.
-In “Ad Simplicianum” he developed his teaching explaining Romans 5:12 and chapter 9.
+In “Ad Simplicianum” he developed his teaching explaining Romans 5:12 and Romans 9.

-So that the purpose of God does not stand according to election, but election is the result of the purpose of God.(Ad Simplicianum I,2,6[1] )
+So that the purpose of God does not stand according to election, but election is the result of the purpose of God.
+(Ad Simplicianum I,2,6)1

 Moreover, he declares that God predestines as many men for heaven as there were angels who deserted the faith.
 (Faith, Hope and Charity /Enchiridion de fide, spe et caritate/ 9,29)